 Salesforce is designed to facilitate improved collaboration between sales teams, digital marketing experts, customer service representatives, project management personnel, and all other members of an organization.

-Like any dynamic technology, the Salesforce CRM must be closely monitored and maintained in order to ensure that it is performing at optimal levels.
+Like any dynamic technology, the Salesforce CRM must be monitored and maintained to ensure that it performs optimally.
 That is where Salesforce Admins come in.

 What does a day in the life of a Salesforce Admin entail?

 The exact role of a Salesforce Admin will vary depending on the size of the company they work for and the industry they operate within.
 However, most Salesforce Administrators do the following during a typical day at the office:

 Virtually every Salesforce Admin will kick off their day by logging into their CRM.
 They will carefully review status reports to determine whether the platform is encountering any technical issues that may impact productivity.
 If it is, the Salesforce Admin will need to resolve those problems as soon as they arrive at the office.